vijayanant/fossick/content/posts/tech-debt.md

 ```

 We’re adding more responsibilities to a class that is concerned with a different
-thing .
+thing.
 Schedulers should be about scheduling, not logging, displaying, saving,
 or sending information to peers.
 This is violating Single Responsibility
 Principle.
-Many incorrectly think this is 'taking on tech debt', a temperory
+Many incorrectly think this is 'taking on tech debt', a temporary
 fix/solution to get the feature out quickly.
 But we are simply writing bad/messy
 code.